ibm-cloud-docs/schematics/create-terraform-config.md

     ```
     {: codeblock}

-- **Data sources**: You can also use the data sources from the {{site.data.keyword.cloud_notm}} Provider plug-in reference to retrieve information about an existing {{site.data.keyword.cloud_notm}} resource.
+- **Data sources**: You can also use the data sources from the {{site.data.keyword.cloud_notm}} Provider plug-in reference to retrieve information about an existing Cloud resource.
 Review the **Argument reference** section in the {{site.data.keyword.cloud_notm}} Provider plug-in reference to see what input parameters you must provide to retrieve an existing resource.
 Then, review the **Attributes reference** section to find an overview of parameters that are made available to you and that you can reference in your `resource` blocks.
 Use this option if you want to access the details of a resource that is configured in another Terraform configuration file.

     Example of an infrastructure code